 Typically, when it comes to auction purchases the need to buy the property quite quickly is going to be paramount and so you’ll need the cash ready to buy.

-Another way of buying is using bridging finance and another is using commercial finance.
+Another way of buying is by using bridging finance and another is using commercial finance.

 There are usually three main options, available.